icyphox/site/pages/_index.md

 Want to contact me?
 The best way is via email, at [icyph0x@pm.me](mailto:icyph0x@pm.me) or via [Twitter](https://twitter.com/icyphox) DMs.

-I now have a [Patreon](https://patreon.com/icyphox)!
-Of course, there will be no exclusive "tiers", and all content on my blog will continue to be under public domain.

 # latest post

 6 June, 2019 — [Return Oriented Programming on ARM (32-bit)](/blog/rop-on-arm)